kr45732/skyblock-plus/README.md

 ### Steps
 If you are stuck or encounter a problem in the steps below, create an issue and I will try to help you in 3-5 business days!
 1. Clone this repository
-2. Rename DevSettingsTemplate.properties to DevSettings.properties and move it to the project root (or use environment variables) and follow the instructions there and below to fill it out (see [DevSettingsExample.properties](https://github.com/kr45732/skyblock-plus/tree/master/setup-resources/DevSettingsExample.properties) for examples):
+2. Rename DevSettingsTemplate.properties to DevSettings.properties and move it to the project root and follow the instructions there and below to fill it out:
    - Feel free to set the API_USERNAME and API_PASSWORD to some gibberish, but do not leave it blank because you do not want anyone to be able to access the private endpoints (server settings, linked accounts, etc)
    - Same thing as above with JACOB_KEY, you will probably never use that endpoint, but you do not want anyone to be able to POST data to it
    - Ensure the AUCTION_API_KEY is the same as the ADMIN_API_KEY of your self-hosted rust-query-api